-On the subject of smoking, Jimmy Carter was a paradox.
-On the one hand, two of his best appointments were former Lyndon Johnson aide Joseph Califano, Jr. as Secretary of Health Education and Welfare and Harvard pediatrician Dr. Julius Richmond as Surgeon General and Assistant Secretary of Health, Education and Welfare.
-The Surgeon General’s Report of 1979 was the most comprehensive to that point, and the report on the health consequences of smoking for women published a year later made front-page news and had a major impact.
-Carter’s other significant contribution to fighting smoking was his appointment of Dr. Vincent DaVita. to head the National Cancer Institute.
-Under DaVita and another caring individual, the late Joe Cullen, the NCI changed course from trying to find a safer cigarette to studying and promoting ways to get people to stop smoking.
+On the subject of smoking, President Jimmy Carter was a paradox.
+Two of his best appointments were Joseph Califano, Jr., a former aide to President Lyndon Johnson, as Secretary of Health, Education and Welfare (HEW) and Harvard pediatrician Dr. Julius Richmond as Surgeon General and Assistant HEW Secretary.
+The Surgeon General’s Report of 1979, written under their guidance and released on the 15th anniversary of the publication of the first report by the Surgeon General on smoking and health, was the most comprehensive document on smoking ever published by the federal government.
+A year later, the Surgeon General’s Report on the health consequences of smoking for women made front-page news around the world.
+Carter’s other significant contribution to fighting tobacco use was his appointment of Dr. Vincent DeVita to head the National Cancer Institute (NCI).
+Under DeVita and his cancer prevention director Joe Cullen, the NCI changed course from trying to find a safer cigarette to promoting ways to get people to stop smoking.

 “CARTER WINS: Ford Vows His Support In Conceding”